Hackathon launches June 11 · · Register now →

 Prizes & Recognition.

-All finalist teams receive public acknowledgment across initiative channels and are included in the post-event impact report.
+All teams that advance to Panel Judging will receive Finalist Recognition across Austin AI Hub channels and may be included in the post-event impact report.

 Step by Step